 Can I drive to buy a car?

 While precautions and cleaning measures are in place at forecourts, you can buy a car more safely by following a few simple guidelines from AA Cars.
-Showrooms in Northern Ireland are also allowed to open from 8 June.

 What if I feel nervous about driving again?

-You might want to ease into driving again by planning a short, familiar trip, which you can take at your own pace, and double-check the route beforehand – just in case anything has changed since you last made that journey.
+Think about easing into driving again by planning a short, familiar trip, which you can take at your own pace, and double-check the route beforehand – just in case anything has changed since you last made that journey.